jolackner/telegram_bot/README.md

 NOTE/DISCLAIMER: this is NOT an official bot by the Hospice General.
 Any info you take from this bot should be confirmed directly by getting in contact with the Hospice General.

-In order to host this or a similar bot, you need:
+In order to make this or a similar bot, you need:
 - an OpenAI account and token
 - a Telegram account and token
 - (optionally) a Google Translate account and credentials